OptimalBPM/angular-schema-form-complex-ui/README.md

 =================
 ### About

-This is an Angular-Schema-Form UI add-on that provides a way to implement advanced user interfaces for a properties.
+This is an Angular-Schema-Form UI add-on that provides a way to implement advanced user interfaces for properties.
-For example, some properties are actually not simple strings, but settings structures and need more customization that what is readily implemented in ASF.
+For example, some properties are actually not simple strings, but entire settings structures and need more customization that what is readily implemented in ASF.

 # Features